1C:Enterprise: Versions for DOS

-Several versions for the DOS operation system were developed in the 1990s: 3.0, 4.0, then simultaneously 5.0 and 2.0 PROF (which is almost identical to v5.0 in terms of functionality).
-2.0 PROF was available in single-user and multi-user versions (for collaboration over a local network).
-The principle of “working from the document” (the idea that operations performed in an application should seamlessly generate bureaucratically/legally-significant documents) was implemented in versions 5.0 and 2.0 PROF, along with the built-in programming language, accounting records, and printing form editor.
+Several versions for the DOS operating system were developed in the 1990s: 3.0, 4.0, then simultaneously 5.0 and 2.0 PROF (which is almost identical to v5.0 in terms of functionality).
+2.0 PROF was available in single-user and multi-user versions for local network collaboration.
+Versions 5.0 and 2.0 PROF implemented the concept of “working from the document” (where operations performed in an application generate legally significant documents), along with a built-in programming language, accounting records, and a printing form editor.

 Version 6.0

 Version 6.0 for Windows 3.1 replaced version 5.0 in 1995.
-The new version had a lot in common with the DOS versions, but had a new core.
+The new version shared features with the DOS versions but included a new core architecture.

 Versions 7.х (7.0, 7.5, 7.7)

-1С:Enterprise 7.0 and 1С:Enterprise 7.5 were evolutionally replaced by 1С:Enterprise 7.7.
-V7.7 consists of a runtime “wrapper”, i.e. an engine, which works with one or multiple databases defined in the application (“configuration” in 1C:Enterprise terms).
+1С:Enterprise 7.0 and 1С:Enterprise 7.5 were superseded by 1С:Enterprise 7.7.
+V7.7 consists of a runtime engine that works with one or multiple databases defined in the application (referred to as a "configuration" in 1C:Enterprise terminology).
 Components that execute various accounting and administrative processes are plugged into the engine.
 Standard components include: